ivotron/popper2-paper/paper/paper.md

 Virtual machines (VM's) can be used to address this problem, as its isolation guarantees make it suitable for running steps or the entirety of a workflow inside a separate VM [@howe2012virtual; @virtandnestedvirt2012].
 A VM is typically associated with large resource utilization (e.g. long start times and high memory usage), making OS-level virtualization technologies a better-suited tool for reproducing computational environments with fewer overheads [@barik2016performance; @sharma2016containers].
 Although software (Linux) containers are a relatively old technology [@menage_adding_2007], it was not until recently, with the rise of Docker, that they entered mainstream territory [@bernstein_containers_2014].
-From this point on, container technology has transformed the way applications get deployed in shared infrastructures, with 25% of companies using this form of software deployment [@datadog_surprising_2018], and a market size projected to be close to 5B by 2023 [@marketsandmarkets_application_2018].

-Docker has been the de facto container runtime, with other container runtimes such as Singularity [@kurtzer_singularity_2017], Rkt [@rktcommunity_rkt_2019], Charliecloud [@priedhorsky_charliecloud_2017], and Podman [@podmancommunity_containers_2019] having emerged.
+Docker has been a popular container runtime for a long time, with other container runtimes such as Singularity [@kurtzer_singularity_2017], Rkt [@rktcommunity_rkt_2019], Charliecloud [@priedhorsky_charliecloud_2017], and Podman [@podmancommunity_containers_2019] having emerged.
-The Linux Foundation bootstrapped the Open Container Initiative (OCI) [@opencontainerinitiative_new_2016] and is close to releasing version 1.0 of a container image and runtime specifications.
-With Docker, the container-native software development paradigm emerged, which promotes the building, testing, and deployment of software in containers, so that users do not need to install and maintain packages on their machines, rather they can build or fetch container images which have all the dependencies present.
+With containers, the container-native software development paradigm emerged, which promotes the building, testing, and deployment of software in containers, simultaneously giving rise to the practice of running scientific experiments inside containers to make them platform independent and reproducible [@stubbs2016endofday] [@zheng_integrating_2015].
-Since these container runtimes are available for almost every well known operating system and architecture, experiments can be reproduced easily using containerized workflows in almost any environment [@stubbs2016endofday] [@zheng_integrating_2015].

 Differences among container engines stem from the need to serve distinct use cases, manifesting in user experience (UX) differences such as those found in their command-line interfaces (CLIs), container image formats, support for distinct container image repositories, to name a few.
 In practice, for users attempting to make use of container technology, these differences can be overwhelming, especially if they are only familiar with the basic concepts of how containers work.